microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 ![Project summary page with expanded "General" dropdown with details about the workflow run.](../_static/images/howto_guides/workflows/metaG/03102025_view_full_metag_general.png)

-This example shows the results of a metagenome workflow run which shows run time under the General tab, the workflow results of each individual metagenome workflow, and the files available for download under the Download Outputs tab.
+This example shows the results of a metagenome workflow run, which shows run time under the General tab, the workflow results of each individual metagenome workflow, and the files available for download under the Download Outputs tab.

 --------